 The Code of Conduct provides a framework within which all of our day-to-day activity takes place.
-It is driven by our Mandate (to promote and undertake activities which enhance public electrical safety including training, inspection, authorization, investigation, registration, enforcement, audit, and other regulatory and non-regulatory public electric safety quality assurance services) as well as our Values (safety, leadership, collaboration, accountability, leadership & trust); it also supports and complements our procedures as well as the various laws that apply to our operations.
+It is driven by our Mandate as well as our Values; it also supports and complements our procedures as well as the various laws that apply to our operations.
 Finally, the Code of Conduct provides our Board of Directors and our stakeholders with a concrete statement of standards of conduct against which our actions can be measured.